 Hospital continuous potassium monitoring

-Hospital CKM is the potassium product for treatment-grade urgency.
+Hospital CKM is a research program built around treatment-grade urgency.

 Wearable CKM is the outpatient trend monitor.
 Hospital CKM is a separate bedside system: a closed inline flow-cell or drawn-line micro-sample path built for ICU, dialysis, CRRT, DKA, insulin, and post-cardiac-surgery workflows where potassium moves faster than scheduled labs.